Posts Tagged ‘food’

 I just started using a great website social media site, Pinterest, to pin ideas.
-This easy to use site is a great way to quickly drop web links and pictures to share, and creates eye candy with a few drag and drops.
+This easy to use site is a great way to quickly drop web links and viagra sales in canada pictures to share, and creates eye candy with a few drag and drops.
 With a few more features and social media integration, this site could be very compelling for photo blogging.

 What We Are Cooking Today

 The recipes were all gathered, with a visual feast, on a Pinterest board: Thanksgiving Dinner.
 It was my job to pick and shop.

 After mimosas and some pumpkin pancakes (great mix from Trader Joes) We’ll be jumping into: